intheon/stream_viewer/docs/README.md

 - numpy
 - PyOpenGL
 - qtpy
-- PyQt5 or PySide2
+- PySide2
-- vispy (use pip; conda version outdated)
+- vispy
 - visbrain
 - pylsl
+- pyqtgraph

+To install these with pip, run:

+`pip install -r requirements`

+Or, if using miniconda, create an environment with:

+`conda env install -f conda-requirements.yml`

 ### Running the provided applications